core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 ## Reverse-Proxies # {#sec-reverse-proxies-http-to-coap}

-In case an HTTP-to-CoAP proxy acts specifically as a reverse-proxy, the same principles defined in {{sec-reverse-proxies}} apply, as specified in the following subsections.
+If an HTTP-to-CoAP proxy acts specifically as a reverse-proxy, the same principles defined in {{sec-reverse-proxies}} apply, as specified in the following subsections.

 ### Processing on the Client Side ## {#sec-reverse-proxies-client-side-http}

-If an HTTP client sends a request intended for a group of servers and is aware of actually communicating with a reverse-proxy, then the client performs the steps defined in {{sec-cross-proxies-client-req}}.
+If an HTTP client sends a request intended to a group of servers and is aware of actually communicating with a reverse-proxy, then the client performs the steps defined in {{sec-cross-proxies-client-req}}.
 In particular, this results in a request sent to the proxy and including a Multicast-Timeout header field.

 The client processes the HTTP response forwarded back by the proxy as defined in {{sec-cross-proxies-client-resp}}.
 If the client wishes to send a follow-up unicast request intended only for one of the CoAP servers that generated the response, the same concepts defined in {{sec-reverse-proxies-client-side}} apply to the composition of HTTP requests.

 ### Processing on the Proxy Side ## {#sec-reverse-proxies-proxy-side-http}

-If the proxy receives a request and determines that the request should be forwarded to a group of servers over IP multicast, then the same as defined in {{sec-cross-proxies-proxy-req}} applies, with the following difference.
+If the proxy receives a request and determines that the request should be forwarded to a group of servers over UDP/IP multicast, then the same as defined in {{sec-cross-proxies-proxy-req}} applies, with the following difference.

 * Once translated the HTTP request into a CoAP request, the proxy performs what is defined in {{sec-reverse-proxies-proxy-side}}.